 DLZ worked with the Michigan National Guard to develop several schemes that improved on the Guard's initial planned layout.
 The final design provided the ability to store either configuration of aircraft in the facility, while maintaining an efficient structural span and providing operational accessibility.
 The building was rotated on its axis to provide drive-through capabilities and allow for the two UH-60 Blackhawks to be stacked in the hangar.
-To manage budget and allow for different funding sources, the no manage budget and allow for different funding sources, the project was designed with three tiers of Alternate Bid Items (ABIs).
+To manage budget and allow for different funding sources, the project was designed with three tiers of Alternate Bid Items (ABIs).